 City & Guilds Ceramics parts 1 & 2.
 1998-2002

 Rose has lived in East Oxford for nearly forty years.
 Involved in ceramics since 1998, she graduated with a first class degree in 2008 and in 2010 was selected by the Craft Potters' Association as a professional member.
+In addition to making her own work, she runs five weekly pottery day & evening courses for Abingdon & Witney College at the Abingdon Campus.
 Her new studio is situated in Florence Park and visitors are very welcome by appointment.